 Sun – These poor cold-blooded critters rely on the sun to warm them up!
 Make sure that your butterfly garden gets enough sun to keep their bodies moving.

-- Sustainability – In order to keep your new friends coming back year after year, you will want to make sure that there are good plants growing and blooming in each season.
+Sustainability – In order to keep your new friends coming back year after year, you will want to make sure that there are good plants growing and blooming in each season.
 Don’t fuss about annual plants, plant some perennials to sustain your garden’s blooming!

 With the weather and native plants on your side, hopefully you’ll have a busy garden that’s full of life this year!
 Don’t have the space for garden and wish you did so that you could see these beauties or simply love their unique wings?
 Don’t worry!
 Bring them inside with any one of these photos.
-Simply visit my Product page or Etsy store to bring their vibrant colors inside.
+Simply visit my shop to bring their vibrant colors inside.